 Florida’s underwater hunting has a long and rich tradition.
 Underwater sportsmen owe a lot to their forefathers who opened the door to the deep blue.
 While humans have hunted fish with spears since before recorded history, the first sport divers did not begin venturing beneath the waves until the 1930s.
 Armed with pole spears and homemade copper goggles, these early Florida spearfishermen stalked their prey without the benefit of SCUBA tanks.

 Freedivers tackle a variety of gamefish near shore as well as offshore while holding their breath for several minutes at a time.
 The sport gained prominence after World War II as manufactured spear guns became available on the market.

-Some spearfishermen have forsaken free diving for the comfort of SCUBA.
-The use of SCUBA equipment reduces risks associated with deep water free dive spear fishing.
+Some spearfishermen use SCUBA equipment which reduces risks associated with deep water free-dive spearfishing.
 In the Florida Keys, underwater hunters can choose whether or not they want to wear a SCUBA tank while spearing some of our tastier species of fish that inhabit the shallow waters of our coral reefs.

-While hook-and-line, fishing in the Florida Keys is popular for its goal of ‘filling the fishbox’, our attitude is geared more towards enjoying a beautiful dive on the reef, while having the opportunity to select the dinner menu for the evening Spearfisherman have an advantage over Anglers because they can pick and choose what they take, making sure the fish is of legal species and size.
+While hook-and-line fishing in the Florida Keys is popular for its goal of ‘filling the fishbox,’ our attitude is geared towards enjoying a beautiful dive on the reef while having the opportunity to select the dinner menu for the evening.
+Spearfisherman have an advantage over anglers because they can pick and choose what they take, making sure the fish is of legal species and size.
 An ethical diver always thinks conservation before taking aim.